-22nd Street and Fifth Avenue/696-6478 Mary Jo Graham, President of CDA Board of Directors graham@marshall.edu www.marshall.edu/coe/childdevelopment/
+520 22nd Street/696-5803 Susan Miller, Director millers@marshall.edu www.marshall.edu/cda

 The Child Development Academy at Marshall University provides child care services to children of Marshall University students, faculty, staff and the greater community.
 It serves as a location for Marshall University undergraduate and graduate students participating in various clinical experiences as part of their academic program.
 The programs currently placing university students at the Child Development Academy are Early Education, Psychology, and Communication Disorders.
 The facility was opened in August of 1999 and the construction was a joint venture of Marshall University and the City of Huntington.